His Mom always said: Mathias, you will do great and terrible things. She was half-right.

 Having finished his work on his games, Mathias decided to spend his time surfing on the internet, checking the latest news.

-Of course, he immediately found himself watching a piece of official propaganda, the video streaming of an alien forest burned to the ground by a murderous flight of dragons and warship bombardments.
+Of course, he immediately found himself watching a piece of official propaganda, the video stream of an alien forest burned to the ground by a murderous flight of dragons and warship bombardments.
 Armored hobs and bullmen, led by a vanguard of human Dragon Troopers, marched on the ashes, ready to scourge any hint of resistance.
 Their red body armor covered every inch of skin, making them indistinguishable from automatons.

 An army of mechanized slaves.